Ordina-Group/reactivity-101/presentation.md

   <small>martin.van.dam@ordina.nl</small>
 </div>

+Note: Maybe mention this is our first time giving this exact training, which ties in with the next slide about "Why" we do this one and have stopped with RxJS 101.

 ---

+Why do we talk about Reactivity?

+Note: RxJS is default (still) in Angular, but almost every major framework has some sort of reactive paradigm to react to values changing (over time) and keeping state.
+Reactivity is a major factor in that area.

+---

 What is Reactivity?

 Note: What is reactivity?
 What is reactive programming?
+[DISCUSS]

 ----